-2.12 Cultural Resources
+2.13 Cultural Resources

 As a Federal agency, USACE has certain responsibilities for the identification, protection and preservation of cultural resources that may be located within the Area of Potential Effect (APE) associated with a proposed project.
+For this study, the APE boundaries are contiguous with the study area.
 Present statutes and regulations governing the identification, protection and preservation of these resources include the National Historic Preservation Act of 1966 (NHPA), as amended; NEPA; Executive Order 11593; and the regulations implementing Section 106 of the NHPA (36 Code of Federal Regulations [CFR] Part 800, Protection of Historic Properties, August 2004).
 Significant cultural resources include any material remains of human activity eligible for inclusion on the National Register of Historic Places (NRHP).